orangeduck/LuaAutoC/README.md

 * Is LuaAutoC slow?

   The short answer is no. For most uses LuaAutoC has to lookup runtime information in the Lua registry, and for calling functions it has to duplicate some of the process involved in managing the stack, but for any normal codebase this overhead is minimal.
-If you are concerned about performance you can still wrap your functions manually, but perhaps if you are using a scripting language like Lua it wont be worth it anyway.
+If you are concerned about performance you can still wrap your functions manually, but perhaps if you are using a scripting language like Lua it won't be worth it anyway.

 * Is this just macro hacks?
 Can I really use it in production code?